Rome Travel Guide

 Common Rome Planning Mistakes

-A few fixes can make the whole trip feel much smoother.
+A few small fixes can make the whole trip feel much easier.

 - Trying to do Vatican and Colosseum too tightly together: both are heavy anchors and deserve buffer.